Login | Register

 4) When visiting other sites, would you want to see this Q&A plugin?
 Would you use it before using a forum?

-5) Go to http://degree3.com/plans and review the features.
+5) Go to https://degree3.com/plans and review the features.
 Which features are most interesting?
 Which features would you pay for?
 Are there features that you think are missing?

 6) Please share any additional feedback/comments you may have.

-1) Visit http://degree3.com.
+1) Visit https://degree3.com.
 What do you think the site is about?
 What are your initial impressions?
 Do you find the site to be trustworthy?

 It is a site that provide service that allow user to ask question and allow user to answer question.
-For me the site is trustworthy, I can find all the detail such as how the site works, contacts, blogs, etc.
+For me the site is trustworthy, I can find all the detail such as how the site works, contacts, blogs, etc.Â

-2) Visit http://joeldowns.com/, a site that is using the Degree3 Q&A plugin.
+2) Visit https://joeldowns.com/, a site that is using the Degree3 Q&A plugin.
 Click the ‘Ask a Question’ button and ask a question.
 Is the process intuitive?
 What parts were confusing?

 It was easy and simple, i just need to type the question, name and email address.
 There is no part that is confusing for me.